TLE-MEC/Hack-CP-DSA/CP-DSA_RESOURCES.md

 * [The Ultimate Topic List(with Resources, Problems and Templates)](https://codeforces.com/blog/entry/95106) - This is a codeforces blog that contains many important competitive programming algorithms and realted problems.

+* [Useful Blogs(Tutorials, Problems, Tricks and many more)](https://codeforces.com/blog/entry/91363) - This is a codeforces blog that contains all the things for your need.

 ### Websites to take mock interviews:

  * [Pramp](https://www.pramp.com/) - Here you can take free mock interviews based on data structures and algorithms, behavioural skills, product management and a lot more domains to explore.